vatpac-technology/sops/docs/terminal/williamtown.md

 !!! example
     An aircraft tracking via Gate 4 would have `WLM088025` added to their route.

-## Local Procedures
-### Stereo Approaches (Fast Jet Aircraft)

-Fast jet aircraft typically transit from M550 to YWLM via Gate 6 at `F125`.
-When requested, or advised via ATIS, the stereo approach may be utilised to facilitate aircraft recovery.

-!!! tip
-    See [Controller Skills](../controller-skills/military.md#stereo-approaches) for more details about stereo approaches.

-!!!
-Example
-**MAPL45**: "Willy Approach, MAPL45, RTBing via G6, runway 12"
-**WLM TCU**: "MAPL45, Willy Approach, cleared stereo approach runway 12, via G6, once 9DME north of the TACAN, descend not below `A050`"
-**MAPL45**: "Cleared stereo approach runway 12, via G6, once 9DME north of the TACAN, descend not below `A050`, MAPL45"

-!!! note
-    Stereo approach charts are available in the [RAAF TERMA](https://ais-af.airforce.gov.au/australian-aip){target=new}.

-### Initial and Pitch Procedures
-The Intial Points for RWY 12 is the SW tip of Grahamstown Dam, and RWY 30 is the coastline.

 ## Flow
 ### Local Knowledge